edahelsinki/EDAdemoR/README.md

-# Shiny demo for explorative data analysis
+# Shiny example of explorative data analysis

 This is a small demonstration of how to use R and Shiny for explorative data analysis using a fluid HTML5 based web browser interface.